 We will undertake a final inspection of the site, and create a ‘Snagging List’ which schedules all uncompleted work, or items which are not up to the standards set out in the tender documents.
 These works will then need to be addressed by the main contractor prior to us issuing the ‘Practical Completion’ certificate.Shortly after completion of the project we (or the Quantity Surveyor) will agree the Final Account, and half of the retention monies will be released.
 The final 2.5% retention is released to the contractor either 6 or 12 months after completion; subject to all works arising defects being addressed – This concludes the Building Contract and is often the end of our involvement.

 This stage is generally not required, and has only recently been added to the RIBA Plan of Work.
 It is concerned with the life of the building after handover up to the possible eventual demolition.
 Our role in this stage might include measuring key performance indicators, and assisting in the maintenance and upgrading of the buildings.
 Data can be taken from the existing building and used to inform the briefing process for refurbishment and alterations, or indeed for development of new project – which then feeds back into the next Stage 0.

 Our Appointment & Fees

-Nash Baker Architects have no 'standard' fee; we work with our clients to determine a suitable scope of services and a fee to suit their budget.
+Nash Baker Architects have no 'standard' fee; we work with our clients to develop a bespoke scope of services and a fee which is tailored to suit their budget.
 From this we estimate the time involved and calculate our fees.
 Several options for our appointment can be considered: